sapnaa-rawat/Attendance-system/README.md

 # Attendance-system
-A system to manage attendance of employees in an company.
+A system to manage attendance of employees in a company.

 # API Documentation